Q. Why should I adopt from Help Save Pets (HSP)?

 Q. I live more than 50 miles away from your facility.
 Can I still adopt a pet from you?

 A. We do NOT allow adoptions of puppies younger than six months old to anyone more than 50 miles away from our facility.
 We don’t make exceptions.
 For dogs older than 6 months and cats, we will consider an adoption and work with someone more than 50 miles away who may be interested in an older or special needs animal that has limited opportunities to find a home.
 However, we don’t hold animals and we don’t want to encourage anyone to drive a long distance only to be disappointed that the animal is no longer available.
 Also, you still need to meet all the requirements for adoption.
 There are so many animals in need of homes; we encourage you to adopt an animal closer to where you live.

 Q. Where are you located?

-A. We have nine locations, all listed on the contact us page.
+A. We have ten locations, shown on our Home page and under Available to Adopt.
 The individual pet listings will indicate where a specific cat or dog is located with a phone number for the location so that you can get up to the minute information on the availability of the dog or cat.